 Rolling Out the Quads

-This exercise is not a typical exercise about knee strengthening.
-This exercise decreases the tension and any trigger points within the quads, and it will improve knee strength.
+This exercise is not a typical exercise for knee strengthening.
+This exercise decreases the tension and any trigger points within the quads, which helps improve knee strength.

 #2 – Standing Hamstring Curl